yeokm1/vibrate_alarm_clock_2/README.md

 1. No more pull-down resistors for the switches.
 I use the internal pull-up resistors of the Arduino by setting pinmode to INPUT_PULLUP.
 2. Battery capacity: The battery size was an afterthought in V1.
 The battery size is now more than 4x larger.
 3. Power consumption: Reduced by putting the Arduino to sleep and only waking via alarm interrupts from the Chronodot or button press.
 Even if alarm is enabled, current use is 34mA with display on and 16mA when in sleep giving battery life at approximately 5 and 11 days respectively.
 (See pictures below)
+4. The components here now run at 5V levels as that is the output of the PowerBoost charger even though this may not be entirely efficient.
+I can't use the battery output directly as that value can drop below 3.3V.
-4. The Pololu DRV8833 motor driver is powered behind a 3.3V regulator as 5V is too high for the 10mm vibration motor.
+5. The Pololu DRV8833 motor driver is powered behind a 3.3V regulator as 5V is too high for the 10mm vibration motor.
-5. Display the temperature of the Chronodot.
+6. Display the temperature of the Chronodot.
-6. Qi wireless charging.
+7. Qi wireless charging.
 Frequent plugging in and out of the micro-USB cable may wear-out/damage the connector.
 Wireless charging is convenient too!
-7. Removed speaker as it is rather soft.
+8. Removed speaker as it is rather soft.
 Even the vibration motor is louder than the speaker!

 ##Notes
 1. The Analog to Digital Converter (ADC) of the Microview is rather unstable.
 As the battery voltage is retrieved via the ADC, I had to do a running average to get a stable value to display.